Nx-0/Discord-autosender/README.md

 autosend.Post(message, channelID, tokenID)

-// This will do the same as above but it'll loop with the given mimimum and maximum interval delay parameter in milliseconds, this is added to avoid bot detection from discord autosend.PostInterval(message, channelID, tokenID, min, max)
+// This will do the same as above but it'll loop with the given mimimum and maximum interval delay parameter in milliseconds, this is added to avoid bot detection from discord autosend.PostLoop(message, channelID, tokenID, min, max)

 // This will spam the message in a set amount of times, might break due to how dodgy this function is autosend.SpamSend(message, channelID, tokenID, amount)